Battle of Raqqa (2013)

-The Battle of Raqqa, also known as the First Battle of Raqqa and code named by rebels as the "Raid of the Almighty", was a battle for control of the northern Syrian city of Raqqa during the Syrian civil war between mainly Sunni Islamist rebel insurgents and the Syrian Arab Army.
+The battle of Raqqa, also known as the first battle of Raqqa and code named by rebels as the "Raid of the Almighty", was fought for control of the northern Syrian city of Raqqa during the Syrian civil war between Sunni Islamist rebel insurgents and the Syrian Arab Army.
 Rebel forces launched the offensive in early March 2013, and declared themselves in "near-total control" on 5 March, making it the first provincial capital claimed to come under rebel control in the civil war.
 The battle, on the opposition side, was primarily led by the al-Nusra Front and Ahrar al-Sham.

 Background

 Raqqa was not initially a rebel stronghold.
 The city itself saw several small protests at the beginning of the uprising, but these soon subsided.
 The anti-Assad elements within the city also remained peaceful until the end of 2012.
 Furthermore, previous pro-government tribal coalitions and the presence of more than a half-million displaced Syrians, mostly from Idlib, Deir ez-Zor and Aleppo, served to strengthen the Syrian government's opinion that Raqqa was relatively safe.
 Because of this view, President Bashar al-Assad visited the city to pray in one of its mosques for Eid al-Adha in June 2012.

 Armed opposition groups began to spread through eastern Syria, leading to violence being perpetrated by both government and opposition forces.
 Dozens of people were killed in the Qahtaniya region outside the city in incidents.
 Shelling also reached a petrol station in the town of Tell Abyad.

 By early 2013, the Syrian opposition had secured much of the north of Syria, but had yet to seize control of a major city.
 The rebels planned an offensive to seize control of Raqqa where government forces were in control, effectively giving the opposition control over a much greater portion of northern Syria.